We Are Committed To Your Health & Safety.

 How long will my 20% Stay with Us loyalty rate be valid?

-Your 20% discount will be active for 12 months following our reopening which is slated for June 1, 2020.
+Your 20% discount will be active for 12 months following our reopening (June 2020).
 After 12 months, your rate will return to the standard rate.

 What will happen to my Stay with Us loyalty rate if I put my membership on hold?